holoviz/panel/doc/getting_started/index.md

 Welcome to Panel!

 The getting started guide will get you set up with Panel and provide a basic overview of the features and strengths of Panel.
-The [announcement blog](https://blog.pyviz.org/panel_announcement.html) is another great resource to learn about the features of Panel and get an idea of what it can do.

 ---